Skip to content

 For some kids, not knowing what to expect is what throws them off the most.
 Think about how grapes are generally consistent in flavour and texture whereas berries have a bigger range of variation.

 When serving produce to your child, take a bite in front of them and describe it.
 Talk about how soft or firm it is, if it’s sweet, and so on.
+This can help a selective eater “brace for impact” in a way and remove the element of surprise.

 Third, Get Busy Transforming Ingredients

 Today, let’s take a look at how you can transform a strawberry.
 These techniques can be applied to almost every fruit available to you.
+Some of these techniques also extend to vegetables.
+Remember, have your kids help make these variations.

-Make an applesauce.
 If apples are an ingredient your child can have, blend strawberries and apples together.
 You can do this raw for a quick applesauce or cooked for a more traditional applesauce.
 If cooking, your pressure cooker can make quick work of the task.

-Serve with a sauce.
 This can be any kind of sauce your child already enjoys, including ketchup.
 Yup, I went there.
 Why ketchup?
 Because it’s consistent.
 Kids know what to expect with their ketchup, but not every strawberry is predictable.
 Ketchup (or any other predictable sauce) can help bridge the gap for your kiddo.

-Make a smoothie.
 The nice thing about smoothies is you can make a huge range of options.
 You can sweeten the deal a little bit with maple or dates if you think that will help your child.
 You can also add nutritional boosts, which are great if your kid is struggling to eat a range of food.

-Make kebabs or use novelty food picks.
 Sometimes, the novel element makes a WORLD of difference.
 Remember when we were kids and those sword tooth picks were a thing and they were bomb dot com?
 Our kids are no different.
 Add a fun element to an ingredient and many kids are happy to interact with it, and maybe even take a bite.

-Bake cookies.
 You can use chopped fruit, freeze dried fruit, and even fruit juice in cookies.
 If your child enjoys baking, get them involved for an extra exposure.

 No matter how you choose to go about things, I’ll leave you with one parting piece of advice.
 Never force (or bribe) a child to try a new food, not even one bite or one lick.
 This can backfire on you in the long run.